kevinbischof/how-to-react/README.md

 npm install eslint-import-resolver-typescript
 ```

-and add this to settings
+and add this to settings in `.eslintrc.json`
+if there is no "settings" then add it like "rules".

 ```bash
 "settings": {